 Hoopers has achieved ISO 9001 Certification for Quality Management and ISO 27001 Certification for Information Security Management.

-As we approach our centenary, we are able to offer the public sector a wealth of experience and expertise in family research and locating next of kin.
+As we celebrate our centenary, we are able to offer the public sector a wealth of experience and expertise in family research and locating next of kin.
 We can reassure our referral sources of our considerate and respectful treatment of all family members we contact.

+We only make direct contact with the next of kin when there is an intestate estate to be settled.
 The very nature of our work means our initial contact with a potential heir is frequently unexpected; the first reactions of a family member can vary from confusion and suspicion to fascination and excitement.

 All Hoopers employees who engage directly with the public are highly trained and have been Enhanced DBS approved.
 Every member of staff is salaried and does not receive any additional commission-based incentives.

 Our code of conduct is very simple: to treat family members with the utmost respect and care.
 When faced with breaking potentially distressing news about a deceased relative, we will whenever possible make the effort to do so in person.

 When we have reason to believe an entitled person may be in some way vulnerable, we will always take steps to establish contact through other family members instead of making a direct approach.
 Similarly, in the event of an heir not having capability, we will identify any and all persons legally empowered to deal with their affairs, whether they be lawful attorneys, deputies or legal personal representatives.